Eversus/OpenCartTest/README.md

 # OpenCartTest
-Repository for test task on OS
+Repository for test task on OС